Universal structure of objective states in all fundamental causal theories

-In a similar spirit, in the presence of axioms~\ref{axm:product pure} and \ref{axm:information locality}, it is natural to expect that the decoherence process on a bipartite system is reducible to the decoherence of the two components.
-In diagrams: for every $\rho$.
-However, using the most general definition of complete decoherence (definition~\ref{def:complete decoherence}) we cannot compare the action of $D_{\boldsymbol{\alpha}}\otimes D_{\boldsymbol{\beta}}$ to the action of $D_{\boldsymbol{\alpha\beta}}$, as there is no specific recipe for decohering states.
+In a similar spirit, in the presence of axioms~\ref{axm:product pure} and \ref{axm:information locality} in the main text, it is natural to expect that the decoherence process on a bipartite system is reducible to the decoherence of the two components \citep{Selby-leaks,Selby-entanglement2,CPT,2roads}.
+In formula,